wayne-xyz/DPportal/README.md

 URL: https://stone-armor-430205-e2.uc.r.appspot.com/

 ## Developing ToDo List
-- [ ] Support name of dumpsite ( auto-complete)
+- [ ] Support search by name of dumpsite ( auto-complete typing)
 - [ ] migrate all the jpeg files from OneDrive to Google Drive
-- [ ] Monthly update of jpeg files and tif files adding functionality, both nicfi and sentinel
+- [ ] Monthly update of jpeg files and tif files collection functionality, both nicfi and sentinel
-- [ ] Map viewing functionality
+- [ ] Map viewer functionality
-- [ ] Long term authentication for Google Drive, limitation for user
+- [ ] Long term authentication for Google Drive API, limitation for user
+- [ ] Zip downloading functionality

 ## Version 1.0 Features
-- Search for files in Google Drive, by the index of dumpsite.
+- Search for files in Google Drive, by the index number of dumpsite.
-- View file details, only jpeg files are supported.
+- Preview jpeg files, only jpeg files are supported.
 - Download file, both jpeg and tif files are supported.
-- Include the sentinel(2024), nicfi(2024), Esriworldimagery,
+- Include the tif:sentinel(2024), nicfi(2024), jpeg: EsriworldImagery.